avncharlie/fuzzbench-honours/README.md

+# ⚠️ NOTE ⚠️
+This is a fork of FuzzBench I used to evaluate PeAR for my honour's thesis.
+It isn't mantained.
+The PeAR fuzzer integration is currently broken as it the github repo it is pulling from got renamed.

 # FuzzBench: Fuzzer Benchmarking As a Service

 FuzzBench is a free service that evaluates fuzzers on a wide variety of